Shikaga/PitchBlackAnalysis/index.md

 For one thing, while Riddick tries at all times to play the part of a merciless convict, he isn't, at least not in *Pitch Black*.

-Throughout the film, this mask slips, showing the weak, self doubting character beneath.
+Throughout the film this mask slips, showing the weak, self doubting character beneath.
 While he tries not to let other see him in these moments of weaknesses, he doesn't always succeed, and the audience can tell.

 He is prone to fits of anger.
 When Johns frees Riddick, he tells Riddick to `"remember this moment.
 The way it could have gone and didn't"`.
 Riddick is visibly annoyed, and lashes out.
 He snatches Johns' rifle from his hand, `"Fuck you!"`, he says threatening Johns, `"I want you to remember this moment"`.